MoeedShafi/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-include_cats | false | If set to true, the result will also include cats. available | true | If set to false, the result will include Givvor that have already been adopted.
+limit | 10 | To change the limit of result returned. offset | 10 | To change the starting point of result returned.

 <aside class="success">
 Remember — a happy Givvor is an authenticated Givvor!